Conferences (and Unconferences)

 Where conferences fall flat

 Traditional conference design is speaker-heavy — keynotes and panels stacked back-to-back.
-Audiences are passive, often more engaged with their phones than with each other.
-People speak at you, rather than with you.
-Networking feels transactional.
-Inspiration fades by Monday.
+Audiences are made into passive observers, often more engaged with their phones than with each other.
+People speak at you, rather than to each other.
+Networking is awkward and feels transactional.
+The next week, you’ve moved on.
 If you’re gathering smart, committed people in one place, you deserve more than that.

 We design conferences that move work forward.

-Whether you’re hosting 40 leaders or 400 practitioners, we treat a conference as a strategic intervention.
+Whether you’re hosting 40 leaders or 400 practitioners, we treat a conference (or an unconference - see below) as a strategic intervention.

 That means:

-• The right people in the room — curated with intention, not just registration targets
+The right people in the room, curated with intention

-• Clear next moves before anyone boards a plane home
+Clear next steps before anyone boards a plane home

 What’s Different About an Unconference?